wvan1901/Whim/README.md

 Massive thanks to them for providing this amazing guide.

 ## Upcoming Features
-* If a file is "Dirty" as user to confirm to exit
+* If a file is "Dirty" ask user to confirm to exit
 * Soft indents
 * Add support for other enviorments
 * Copy & Paste